 We’re honored to bring to you interviews from alumnx of the WNDB Internship Program.
 Since the program’s inception, We Need Diverse Books has supported over 80 grantees in summer internships.
 An incredible 70 percent of the grantees have gone on to find permanent positions in the publishing industry (with many already acquiring books of their own).

 Today we welcome two debut YA authors with powerful stories grown from personal experience.
 Natasha Diaz‘s novel, Color Me In (Delacorte, 2019) explores the meaning of friendship, the joyful beginnings of romance, and the racism and religious intolerance that can both strain a family to the breaking point and strengthen its bonds.
-Hole in the Middle (Soho Press,

 You’re a writer and an agent.
 How did you come to literature for young readers?

 Years ago, my niece had asked me to read books with her.
-None of her friends were really readers and she wanted to have someone to chat with about what she had been reading.